Significant noise improvement in a Kinetic Inductance Phonon-Mediated detector by use of a wideband parametric amplifier: Resonator noise calibration

 At the lowest readout powers and for resonators of low $R_Q$, the full range of expected improvement is observed.
 At higher readout powers, two stories emerge: 1) in the $\kappa_1$ quadrature, the aforementioned $f^{-1}$ noise begins to contribute more; 2) in the $\kappa_2$ quadrature, TLS noise begins to dominate the noise performance.
-TLS noise is expected to go as $P_g^{-1/4}$, and the points at higher readout powers in Fig. \ref{fig:rqplot} Right follow this relation.
-It is believed that this particular KIPM detector exhibits elevated TLS noise due to the presence of multiple oxide-forming films during the fabrication process.
-Crucially then, the resolution improvement due to parametric amplification is dampened by these effects that will have to be solved to realize a quantum-limited sensor at higher readout powers.
-Furthermore, the ultimate achievable resolution performance of SQL amplification is still a factor of $\sqrt{\langle{N_{\rm sys}}\rangle} \sim 3$ below current performance, limited by the prior discussed passive component systematics and KI-TWPA gain.
+While no complete microphysical description of TLS noise exists, semi-empirical work by Ref. \cite{gao2008physics} has demonstrated that TLS noise spectral density evolves as $J_{\rm TLS} \propto P_g^{-1/2}$ (again, the readout power).
+Feeding this limit into Eq. \ref{eq:optimal}, yields $\sigma_{\rm qp}\propto P_g^{-1/4}$, and the points at higher readout powers in Fig.~\ref{fig:rqplot} Right follow this relation.
+It is believed that this particular MKID, \#4, exhibits elevated TLS noise due to the presence of multiple oxide-forming films during the fabrication process.
+Crucially then, the resolution improvement due to parametric amplification is dampened by these effects, visible for that specific device in Fig. \ref{fig:improvement}, that will have to be solved to realize a quantum-limited sensor at higher readout powers.
+Furthermore, the ultimate achievable resolution performance of SQL amplification is still a factor of $\sqrt{\langle{N_{\rm sys}}\rangle} \sim 3\times$ below current performance, likely limited by the prior discussed passive component systematics and KI-TWPA gain.